-Let me just tell you, patience is not one of my strengths.
+Here’s something you should know about me: patience is not one of my strengths.

-Eventually he decided to stick with the job he was offered in April, and once I knew that, I rushed to find an apartment.
 I have this problem where I need everything to be figured out right away, and I get anxious if things are in a state of flux.

-We all know that we can come up with the worst case scenarios in our heads.
+We all know that we can come up with the worst-case scenarios in our heads.
 But when we worry, is the outcome ever anything close to what we imagined?
 No.

 I think worry and impatience are tied together – when you’re worried about something, you don’t know what the outcome is going to be and you just want it to be over.
 When you’re impatient, you know what to expect but you just want it to happen already.
 Either way, you want things to be over (even though we all know you shouldn’t wait for things to be over).